 - STA X014 Statistics or any Statistics course, 3 semester hours

 NOTE: Students will be considered only if all of the above criteria are met.
-Admission is based on cumulative GPA, first-attempt grades in pre-requisites, and a writing sample identifying student’s motivations for nursing, plans for academic success, and relevant leadership, volunteer, or work experience to nursing.
+Admission is based on cumulative GPA, first-attempt grades in pre-requisites, and a writing sample identifying student’s motivations for nursing, and professional approach to potential clinical scenarios.

 All students who are admitted to the College of Nursing are required to complete a Background Check, Immunization Verification, and Drug Screening for the College of Nursing via CertifiedProfile.com